 2 The amendment in the State Superannuation Amendment Act 2007 s.
-89 is not included because it was deleted by the State Superannuation Amendment Act 2011 s.
+89 is not included because the regulations it sought to amend was deleted by the State Superannuation Amendment Act 2011 s.
 4 before the amendment purported to come into operation.